dgageot/dockercon16/README.md

 Try adding words of your own and play with those "Cadavres Exquis", Swarm style!

+## What to explore in this step

+1. Try adding some specific word again. ( remember the data you typed in on step 1 is not on the cluster )
+  * Use this command to find the url for the UI: `docker-compose port db-ui 8081`
+  * Add some words.

+2. Lookup one of the IP address below one of the words, and check with `docker ps` to which group it belongs.

+3. Notice how the `lab-net` network is not created during the initial `docker-compose up` if you check the various init script, they are created there.

 # Docker Features demonstrated

 Last Devoxx & Mix-IT in 2015 was with docker 1.6.
 Since then, a lot of features